 Technical background on the CCL integration

 SapSSL is the high-level protocol handler of the SAP Kernel and its components.
-Whenever cryptography is needed SapSSL addresses a cryptographic library.
-As already stated typically the CommonCryptoLib is used.
+Whenever cryptography for TLS is needed SapSSL addresses a cryptographic library.

 The CCL has a built-in default configuration which serves maximum compatibility but offers very weak security and therefore should no longer be used nowadays.
 To overwrite this default configuration most components read profile parameters and pass them through SapSSL to the CCL.

-As some components do not read from profile parameters the SapSSL reads also from environment variables as a fallback.
+As some components do not read from profile parameters the CCL reads also from environment variables as a fallback.
 This allows a secure custom configuration to be used by these components.

 SAP HANA (Database (incl.
 XS Classic) and XSA) integrate the CCL by other means.
 The CCLs’ configuration is stored in the configuration .ini files.

-Some components act as clients (for example sapcontrol), some act as server (for example sapstartsrv) and some act as both (for example the ICM of SAP NW AS ABAP).
+Some components act only as clients (for example sapcontrol), some act only as server (for example sapstartsrv) and some act as both (for example the ICM of SAP NW AS ABAP).

 Some components do not or at least partially not relay on the combination of SapSSL + CCL.
-Instead they use Java IAIK JCE or JSSE, Windows stack or any other products’ own TLS stack.
-For example the ICM of SAP NW AS Java uses the CCL, while for outgoing connections the IAIK is used.
+Instead they use the Java IAIK-JCE or the JSSE, the Windows stack or any other products’ own TLS stack.
+For example for the TLS handshake for incoming connections to the ICM of SAP NW AS Java the CCL is used, while SAP NW AS Java uses for outgoing connections the IAIK.